Lesson plan: Lesson plans and unit plans

-It is important to note that lesson planning is a thinking process, not the filling in of a lesson plan template.
+Lesson planning is a thinking process, not the filling in of a lesson plan template.
 A lesson plan is envisaged as a blue print, guide map for action, a comprehensive chart of classroom teaching-learning activities, an elastic but systematic approach for the teaching of concepts, skills and attitudes.

 The first thing for setting a lesson plan is to create an objective, that is, a statement of purpose for the whole lesson.
 An objective statement itself should answer what students will be able to do by the end of the lesson.
 The objective drives the whole lesson plan; it is the reason the lesson plan exists.
 The teacher should ensure that lesson plan goals are compatible with the developmental level of the students.
 The teacher ensures as well that their student achievement expectations are reasonable.

-Delivery of Lesson Plans
+Delivery of lesson plans

 The following guidelines were set by Canadian Council on Learning to enhance the effectiveness of the teaching process: